Aluminium phosphide is a highly toxic inorganic compound with the chemical formula AlP used as a wideband gap semiconductor and a fumigant.

 1,2-Dibromoethane, also known as ethylene dibromide (EDB), is an organobromine compound with the chemical formula C2H4Br

 Although trace amounts occur naturally in the ocean, where it is formed probably by algae and kelp, it is mainly synthetic.
 It is a dense colorless liquid with a faint sweet odor, detectable at 10 ppm, is a widely used and sometimes-controversial fumigant.
-The combustion of 1,2-dibromoethane produces hydrogen bromide gas that is significantly corrosive.
+The combustion of 1,2-dibromoethane produces hydrogen bromide gas that is significantly corrosive.1,2-Dibromoethane has wider applications in the preparation of other organic compounds including those carrying modified diazocine rings and vinyl bromide that is a precursor to some fire retardants.

 In organic synthesis, 1,2-dibromoethane is used as a source of bromine to brominate carbanions and to activate magnesium for certain Grignard reagents.
 In the latter process, 1,2-dibromoethane reacts with magnesium, producing ethylene and magnesium bromide, and exposes a freshly etched portion of magnesium to the substrate